Tom-Merritt/REST-API/README.md

 # REST-API
-A simple REST API built with PHP, MYSQL And Javascript.
+A simple REST API built with PHP, MYSQL And JavaScript.
 Returns JSON data to the console.

 API Key - zaCELgL.0imfnc8mVLWwsAawjYr4Rx-Af50DDqtlx